iudeen/Sports-Betting-RL/README.md

 # Sports-Betting-RL
-Sports betting with Deep Reinforcement Learning
+Sports betting with Deep Reinforcement Learning - Practice

-***This is an adapted version of the "Gambler's Problem" that I've applied to sports betting.
+***This is an adapted version of the "Gambler's Problem" that I've applied to sports betting from a video by Siraj Raval.
 Details below***

 -The Gambler Problem as discussed in Example 4.3 in Reinforcement Learning: An Introduction by Richard S. Sutton and Andrew G. Barto. -The problem from the book is described below: